Poland’s Immigration Policy in 2026: A Complete Compliance Guide for Businesses, Investors and Entrepreneurs

 As money has flown into Poland, so have people.
 The country now hosts 1.13 million foreign workers – almost 7% of all registrants on its social insurance system.

-As Poland rolls out a major overhaul of its migration system in 2025, businesses need to pay attention.
+Poland rolled out a major overhaul of its migration system in 2025; businesses need to pay attention.
 The new policies reflect a shift in tone – one that aims to balance growing labour market needs with heightened concerns around national security, social cohesion, and long-term integration.

 This guide breaks down the latest changes, what they mean in practice, and how companies can confidently navigate the Polish immigration system to bring in the talent they need.